CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 # Develop Contract

-In this session, we will build on top of template we generated on previous [page](01-intro.md).
+In this session, we will build on top of the template we generated on the previous [page](01-intro.md).

 Here is the application logic we want:

-- Collected tokens in smart contract's balance is released to a target address after token amount exceeds a specified amount.
+- Collected tokens in smart contract's balance are released to a target address after the token amount exceeds a specified amount.
-- Contract accepts cw20 token that is by predefined by thw admin.
+- Contract accepts cw20 token that is predefined by the admin.

 :::warning